 The annual assessment fee for individual digital music providers is made up of a number of different parts, including an annual minimum fee and quarterly assessments based on sound recording counts and aggregate sound recording counts.
 A more detailed explanation can be found in our Annual Assessment Fee Explainer.

-The Mechanical Licensing Collective (“The MLC”) has set up a helpful page that outlines what songwriters and music publishers need to do now, in advance of the rollout of The MLC Portal, to organize and review their musical works data.
+The Mechanical Licensing Collective (“The MLC”) has set up a helpful page that outlines what songwriters and music publishers need to do to register, organize, and review their musical works data.
 You can consult The MLC’s Resources page to better understand The MLC’s functions and how you can Play Your Part.

 But the digital music providers are committed to assisting you as well.